BacaR00T/MGKB36/README.md

 </a>

 # NOTES
-The top and bottom plates are 2mm thick.
-The perforation on the bottom plate is just for saving some material.
-The filament used is CR-PLA, and it's all printed on Ender 3 V2.
-And the holes are for M2.5 screws.
-The right half is the same but instead of a display it's equipted with two encoders.
-Holes for them are 7mm in diameter.
-The height for the spacers is 9mm to work just fine with MX style switches.
+The top and bottom plates are 2 mm thick.
+The perforations on the bottom plate serve the purpose of reducing material usage.
+The filament used is CR-PLA, and everything is printed on the Ender 3 V2.
+The holes are designed for M2.5 screws.
+The right half is identical, except instead of a display, it is equipped with two encoders.
+The holes for the encoders have a diameter of 7 mm.
+The spacers have a height of 9 mm, which is suitable for MX-style switches to function properly.